ahmz1833/nekoray-downloader/README.md

 > ⚙️ **Note:** This script is an installer for [Mahdi-zarei/nekoray](https://github.com/Mahdi-zarei/nekoray/).

 ## 📦 What it does

-- Downloads and Install the latest (or specified) Nekoray release under `~/Apps/nekoray`
+- Downloads and installs the latest (or specified) Nekoray release under `~/Apps/nekoray`
-- Creates a launcher script (`~/.local/bin/nekolaunch`) to run Nekoray as root.
+- Creates a launcher script (`~/.local/bin/nekolaunch`) to run Nekoray as root
-- Creates a desktop application entry for `nekolaunch`.
+- Creates a desktop application entry for `nekolaunch`
-- Apply Some Configuration and Add some subscriptions for first use.
+- Applies some configuration and adds some subscriptions for first use

 > **Note that for first use, you must press Ctrl+U (Update Subscription) in each group to get the list of configs**

 ### ⚠️ Important Usage Notes
-- You can Select **"Bypass Iran"** in the Routing menu.
-It will directly bypass Iranian traffic and it will not proxied.
+- You can select **"Bypass Iran"** in the Routing menu.
+It will directly bypass Iranian traffic and will not be proxied.
 - Since the application runs as root, you must use **Tun Mode** for routing traffic.
 The **System Proxy** option will have no effect.
 - If you need to use proxy mode instead of tunneling, you'll need to manually configure the proxy in your applications to use:
   - **Protocol:** SOCKS5